ryanolf/node-sonos-nfc/README.md

 For simplicity, [sonos-http-api](https://github.com/jishi/node-sonos-http-api), needed for this program to work, is included as a dependency, though you don't need to use it if you already have an http api running elsewhere.

+If you _DO_ want to use the included Sonos HTTP API, you'll need to configure it.
+Rename the `usersettings.json.example` to `usersettings.json` and edit it to your liking.
+You'll need to set the `spotify` and/or `apple` sections to your credentials.
+You can also set the `http` section to your liking.
+The defaults should work fine for most people.

 ## Run all the time

 To run continuously and at boot, you'll want to run under some supervisor program.
 There are lots of options, like systemd (built-in already), supervisord, and pm2.
 I have found pm2, recommended by the author of Vinyl Emulator, to be very easy to use.
 To have pm2 spin-up sonos_nfc at boot and keep it